quicwg/base-drafts/draft-ietf-quic-transport.md

 End of the Payload field (which is also the end of the long header packet) is determined by the value of the Payload Length field.
 Senders can coalesce multiple long header packets into one UDP datagram.
-See {{packet-compound}} for more details.
+See {{packet-coalesce}} for more details.